iterative/dvc.org/static/docs/commands-reference/fetch.md

 > `dvc status --cloud` (or `-c`) compares local cache vs default remote.

-As seen above, used without arguments, `dvc fetch` downloads all assets needed by all DVC files in the current branch, including for directories.
+As seen above, used without arguments, `dvc fetch` downloads all assets needed by all DVC-files in the current branch, including for directories.
 The checksums `3863d0e317dee0a55c4e59d2ec0eef33` and `42c7025fc0edeb174069280d17add2d4` correspond to the `model.pkl` file and `data/features/` directory, respectively.